 - 1 Wrong side of fabric

 - 2 Right side of fabric

 - 3 Upper thread

 - 4 Bobbin thread

-- The bobbin thread is visible from the right side of the fabric.
+- 5 The bobbin thread is visible from the right side of the fabric.

-Turn the thread tension dial downward to loosen the upper thread.
+Turn the thread tension dial to the left to loosen the upper thread.